VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 So immutable PostgreSQL it is.
 It's easy to connect to PostgreSQL from the UI with [Prisma](https://www.prisma.io/).

 By the way, what about blockchain?
 [No. Just.
-No.](/blog/pop-goes-the-blockchain/)
+No.](/blog/pop-goes-the-blockchain/).
+But a compelling alternative written in Go is [immudb](https://github.com/codenotary/immudb), which is no blockchain but utilizes cryptography at scale with relational database semantics (including ACID) to preserve immutability.

 ### Deployment: Somewhere easy